Super Extreme DUI Arizona

 What is the Super Extreme DUI Arizona Category?

-Part of the reason Arizona designated this special category of DUI is that the majority of deadly drunk driving incidents occur when there is a BAC of .15 or higher.
+Part of the reason Arizona designated this special category of DUI is that the majority of deadly drunk driving incidents occur when there is a BAC of .15 or higher, which may be referred to as an Extreme DUI in Arizona.
 By raising penalties for even a first-time offense of a DUI at this level, Arizona hopes to discourage extremely intoxicated drivers from ever getting behind the wheel.

 What are the Penalties for A Super Extreme DUI in Arizona?